 Are you a thrill seeker?
 It’s possible to go bungee jumping from the top of the Macau tower.
 Don’t quote me on that, but I heard it’s the highest bungee jump from a building in the world, at 233 meters (731 ft.).
 Just one thing to know, you’ll have to pay about 300 euros for the bungee jump… Otherwise you can simply get on top of the Macau tower to admire the panoramic view.

 If you stay in Macau in the evening, there’s a show you cannot miss (that’s what people say!), called The House of Dancing Water, not far from the casino The City of Dreams.
 They have shows daily at 5pm and 8pm.
 I cannot say more since I didn’t see it, but I just heard good things about it.
+Get a ticket for the show here!
 Otherwise, as you’ll be walking around Macau, you’ll probably notice it’s a shopping empire, actually a luxury shopping empire (Dior, Chanel, Prada… They’re all here!).
 So many loaded Chinese go on a shopping spree in those shops, it’s insane!

 Macau is not a big city, so you can do all those things in one day, if you get there early in the morning and leave at the end of the day.
 Here are a few tips now if you wanna go to Macau.